 The power of cat naps

 After an hour, they were asked to tell the researchers which words they could remember.

 The end of the siesta?

 Even though daytime napping can be good for workers, the traditional siesta is under threat in Spain.

-In many Western countries, people work 8 hour days, normally between 9 am and 5 pm.
-The long siesta break means that Spanish workers’ 8 hour day ends at 7 or 8 pm.
+In many Western countries, people typically work 8 hour days, normally between 9 am and 5 pm.

 The changes proposed by the Spanish government would reduce the number of hours people work.
 However, this would come at the expense of the long siesta break.

 It means that working parents can’t spend much time after work with their children.
-Workers also have less time in the evening for socialising and hobbies.
+Workers also have less time in the evening for socializing and hobbies.

-For parents, there’s a long gap between when school ends at 5 pm and when they can leave the office at 7 or 8 pm.
+For parents, there’s a long gap between when school ends and when they can leave the office at 7 or 8 pm.

-While having a nap during the day can be great for individuals, it can be difficult if your colleagues and business contacts are all taking their siestas at different times?
+While having a nap during the day can be great for individuals, what if your colleagues and business contacts all take their siestas at different times?

 The large gap in the middle of the day has a negative impact on workers’ productivity.
 Generally, it makes it difficult to get much work done after lunch time.